Simona Halep: 2015: Premier Mandatory title, US Open semifinal

 Halep had a strong start to 2015, reaching at least the quarterfinals in her first six events.
 After a title in her first event of the year at the Shenzhen Open, she lost in the quarterfinals at the Australian Open for the second straight year, this time to No. 11 Ekaterina Makarova.
 Nonetheless, Halep rebounded to win her next two events, the Dubai Tennis Championships and the Indian Wells Open.
 The former was her second Premier 5 title and tenth WTA title in total, while the latter was her first Premier Mandatory title and biggest title to date.
-She extended her win streak to 14 matches at the Miami Open where she lost in the semifinals to world No. 1 Serena Williams.
+She extended her win streak to 14 matches at the Miami Open where she lost in the semifinals to world No. 1, Serena Williams.
 Halep did not reach any finals during the clay court season, with her best results being two semifinals at the Stuttgart Open and the Italian Open.
 She was two points away from advancing to the final in Rome, but could not break Carla Suárez Navarro at 5–4 in the third set and ended up losing.
 In the second round of the French Open, she was upset by Mirjana Lučić-Baroni for the second time in the last three majors.
 She performed even worse at Wimbledon, being upset by No. 106 Jana Čepelová while struggling with a blister on her foot.

-After Wimbledon, Halep took more than a month off before returning to tournament play for the North American hard court season.
+After Wimbledon, Halep took more than a month off before returning to tournament play for the North American hardcourt season.
 She rebounded from her results off the hard courts and finished runner-up at both Premier 5 events in August, the Canadian Open and the Cincinnati Open.
 Halep had won the second set of the final in Canada against Belinda Bencic, but ultimately needed to retire midway through the third set due to heat illness two and a half hours into the match.
 She recovered in time to play Cincinnati, but lost in the final to world No. 1 Serena Williams.
 Halep then produced her best Grand Slam result of the year, a semifinal at the US Open.
 She was upset at the event by the eventual champion, No. 26 Flavia Pennetta.
 At the end of the season, Halep qualified for the WTA Finals and became the top seed at the event after Williams withdrew.
 Although she defeated Pennetta in her opening match, she lost her last two round robin matches to No. 4 Maria Sharapova and No. 6 Agnieszka Radwańska and did not advance out of the group.
 Nonetheless, she finished the season with a career-best year-end ranking of No. 2 in the world.